If you’re planning to visit our Otterburne campus, please contact us first at email@example.com.

 Have I been in close contact with someone that is suspected or confirmed to have COVID-19?

-Have I travelled to any location outside of Manitoba in the last 14 days that requires a 14 day quarantine period upon return, or have Manitoba health officials recommended that I self-isolate or quarantine?
+Have I traveled to any location outside of Manitoba in the last 14 days that requires a 14 day quarantine period upon return, or have Manitoba health officials recommended that I self-isolate or quarantine?

 If the answer to ANY of the above questions is “yes,” you should immediately go home to self-isolate and you are NOT permitted to enter the Providence campus.
 If you have answered “yes” to questions one or two, you must complete the self-screening toolor call Health Links at 1-888-315-9257 to seek medical advice and information about COVID-19 testing.
 Local public health officials will advise you of your next steps based on your test results and will be in contact with Providence if necessary.